dpenkler/linux-usbtmc/README.md

 To build the driver simply run `make` in the directory containing the driver source code (linux-usbtmc/ or linux-usbtmc-master/).

-To install the driver run `make modules_install` as root.
+To install the driver run `make install` as root.

 To load the driver execute `rmmod usbtmc; insmod usbtmc.ko` as root.